JonCGroberg/CapstoneTwo_EnjoyTheOutdoors/readme.md

 # Enjoy The Outdoors

-This site is built with modern web technologies like **Javascript**, **BootStrap**, **HTML**,and **CSS**, specilizing in finding action parks to enjoy and mouintains to climb.
+This website is dedicated to helping outdoor enthusiasts find and explore action parks and mountains.
+It is built using modern web technologies such as JavaScript, Bootstrap, HTML, and CSS to provide a user-friendly and visually appealing experience.

 ## Features/Pages

 ### Landing Page

+The landing page serves as the entry point to the website, welcoming users with an engaging and visually appealing design.
+It provides a glimpse of the website's offerings and sets the tone for the outdoor adventure that awaits.

 ![Landing](./media/screenshots/index.gif)

 ### National Parks

-- Explore National Parks: Browse/sort through a comprehensive list of national parks across the country.
-Get detailed information about each park, including its location, and picture
+The National Parks page allows users to explore a comprehensive list of national parks across the country.
+Users can browse and sort through the parks to find their desired destinations.
+Each park entry provides detailed information, including its location and a captivating picture, helping users make informed decisions about their outdoor adventures.

 ![Parks](./media/screenshots/parks.gif)

 ### Mountains

+The Mountains page is dedicated to providing information and resources for mountain climbers and hiking enthusiasts.
+Users can discover various mountains and their respective features.
+The page offers an immersive experience with stunning visuals, enticing users to embark on thrilling mountain expeditions.

 ![Mountains](./media/screenshots/mountains.gif)

 ## Technologies Used

 - HTML, CSS, JavaScript for front-end development

+ ## Installation

+ To locally run and test the website, follow these steps:
+ 1. Clone the repository:  `git clone https://github.com/JonCGroberg/CapstoneTwo_EnjoyTheOutdoors.git`
+ 2. Navigate to the project directory: cd your-repository
+ 3. Open the website in a web browser by double-clicking the index.html file or using a local development server.